opensearch-project/data-prepper/docs/readme/trace_tuning.md

 ## Scaling Tips

 We would like to provide the users with some useful tips for scaling.
 We recommend the users to modify parameters based on their requirements.
-Also, monitor the Data Prepper host metrics and Elasticsearch metrics to ensure the configuration is working as expected.
+Also, monitor the Data Prepper host metrics and OpenSearch metrics to ensure the configuration is working as expected.

 ### Buffer

 The total number of trace requests that Data Prepper is processing is equal to sum of `buffer_size` in `otel-trace-pipeline` and `raw-trace-pipeline`.

-The total number of trace requests inflight to Elasticsearch is equal to the product of `batch_size` and `workers` in `raw-trace-pipeline`.
+The total number of trace requests inflight to OpenSearch is equal to the product of `batch_size` and `workers` in `raw-trace-pipeline`.

 Our recommendation is that
  * have same `buffer_size` in `otel-trace-pipeline` and `raw-trace-pipeline`